ansible/awx/docs/rbac.md

 ```
 ## Usage

-After exploring the _Overview_ the usage of the RBAC implementation in your code should feel unintrisive and natural.
+After exploring the _Overview_ the usage of the RBAC implementation in your code should feel unobtrusive and natural.

 ```python
     # make your model a Resource